aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-texture-patterns/add-texture-tiling-pattern/_index.md

 // Outline the text with the texture pattern document.outlineText("ABC", font, 200, 400, paint, new BasicStroke(5));
 ```

-### Step 6: Save and Close
-Finally, close the page, save the document, and release resources.

 ```java
 // Close current page
 document.closePage();